-The Truth About “Old-People Smell”
+The Truth About “Old-People Smell” (Nonenal)

 Many people are familiar with it: the musty, grassy or greasy odor that lingers in elder care facilities, grandparents’ homes and other similar places.
 Some people refer to it as “old-people smell,” and it is widely misunderstood in the United States.
 This scent is often mistakenly attributed to poor hygiene, but it is actually an inescapable component of body odor that only manifests in older individuals.
 The official (and more respectful) term for the smell is nonenal.